 The earlier limestone building hosted offices and waiting room until at least 1892.
 The second building housed a lunch room.
 In 1939, the earlier building was converted to the baggage and express room and station functions moved over to the second building.
 Renovations in 1970 included extending ticket sales counters when sales staff relocated from the Princess Street ticket office.
 This Canadian Science & Technology Museum photo CN001091 shows both main tracks, with cars in the yard at left in 1974:

+The new station was officially opened on October 26, 1974.
 I've photographed some interesting Kingston platform scenes at this 'new' station over the years.
 Opening day, CSTM photo CN005133: